* Muslim terrorist leader and political figure based in Iraq

 Tensions rose again in August 2004, and U.S. and Iraqi forces moved against al-Sadr and his militia, which was estimated to consist of anywhere between 500 and 1,000 trained and hard-core combatants along with another 5,000 to 6,000 active participants, although some estimates pegged this number as high as 10,000.

-The al-Sadr group has been charged with involvement in attacks and intimidation in Najaf against other Shiite political factions, including the killing of a pro-U.S. cleric, Abd al-Majid al-Khoi, shortly after his return from exile in London.
-Al-Khoi was himself the son of another extremely powerful former grand ayatollah, Abolqassem al-Khoi.
-Al-Khoi was murdered as he emerged from the city’s Imam Ali Mosque.
+The al-Sadr group was charged with involvement in attacks and intimidation in Najaf against other Shiite political factions, including the killing of a pro-U.S. cleric, Abd al-Majid al-Khoi, shortly after his return from exile in London.
+(Al-Khoi was himself the son of another extremely powerful former grand ayatollah, Abolqassem al-Khoi.)
+Abd al-Majid al-Khoi was murdered as he emerged from the city’s Imam Ali Mosque.
 In an attempt to bridge gaps between the Sunni and Shiite communities, he had met with the mosque’s custodian Haidar Raifee, who was widely believed to have collaborated with Saddam Hussein’s regime.
 Raifee was brutally killed along with al-Khoi.

 Immediately following al-Khoi’s murder, al-Sadr militants surrounded the house of the grand ayatollah in Najaf, Ali Sistani, al-Sadr’s main rival for influence.
 Sistani, a moderate, escaped and temporarily went into hiding, emerging only after being bolstered by reinforcements.